 Graduated from Cal Poly Pomoma - BSCE Bachelor of Science Civil Engineering

-Tours involved members of the general public, service organizations, schools, churches, women's groups, men's groups, PG&E employees from various positions in the company.
+Participants in her tours included members of the general public, service organizations, students from the U.S. and other countries, schools, churches, women's & men's groups - even PG&E employees from other areas in the company.

 |Born in Brazil 1929.